rainbow pepper, red kidney bean & feta salad

 Have you ever been so enthralled, so captivated by a dish you ordered in a restaurant that you feel compelled to make it the very next day?
 I become a forensic scientist when that happens.
 I find myself looking at it, smelling it, probing it on my plate with my fork with CSI-inspired precision…literally breaking it down into its individual components.
 I mean, how else am I going to recreate it?
 Once I crack the code, all bets are off and then it’s all about pleasure.

-The next day (yes, the next day) invariably involves a trip to the market to round up all the ingredients I’ve guessed the dish to have, return home and head for the kitchen.
+The next day (yes, usually the very next day) invariably involves a trip to the market to round up all the ingredients I’ve guessed the dish to have.
+I then return home and, with the happy expectation of a mouse who has just been shown a round of cheese, head for the kitchen.
 Have you ever done this?

 I discovered this particular recipe in a little restaurant in the East Village eons ago.
 I’m not kidding…I must have been in my mid-20s then.
 I can’t even recall the name anymore, that’s how long ago it was.
 AND it’s not there anymore, sadly.
 I know because I checked when I was in my old ‘hood’ about three years ago.
 Then again, NYC restaurants have a way of sprouting up overnight and disappearing just as quickly, so it’s not terribly surprising.
 Still…sigh.
 You want some things to live on outside of just your memory.